Jacobi Coordinates on Hyper-tori and Geometric Factors in the Volume Dependencies: Numerical Verifications

 We then proceed to check an interesting case: \isotope[16]{O}.
 For \isotope[16]{O} , the $\alpha$ breakup channel is one of the subleading channels compared to the proton breakup channel when breakup momenta $\kappa$ are concerned.
-We find $\kappa _p \approx 150 \, \rm MeV$ and $\kappa _\alpha \approx 190\, \rm MeV$ from experimental value.
-In our NLEFT caculation we also find that $B_\alpha = 6.7\, \rm {MeV}$, very close to experimental $B_\alpha = 7.2 \rm MeV$.
-In the volume dependence, negative corrections to the binding energy are more dominant in the conventional volume $L = 6 - 12$ lattice units, indicating an even-parity leading contribution.
-However, for \isotope[16]{O}, the leading proton channel should produce positive correction because \isotope[15]{N}'s ground state have $J = -3/2$, according to~\cite{Konig:2011nz}.
-We believe this is an excellent case where $G_{\isotope[16]{O},\alpha} = 256 $ amplifies the subleading channel and suppress the leading $G_{\isotope[16]{O},p} = 8 $ channel.
-Using a two-channel approximation,
+We find $\kappa _p \approx 150 \, \rm MeV$ and $\kappa _\alpha \approx 190\, \rm MeV$ from experimental data~\cite{Harris:2025zsh}.
+In our NLEFT calculation we also find that $B_\alpha = 6.7\, \rm {MeV}$, very close to the experimental $B_\alpha = 7.2 \rm MeV$.
+In the volume dependence, negative corrections to the energy dominate in the conventionally accessible volumes $L \lesssim 10$ fm, indicating an even-parity leading contribution.
+However, for \isotope[16]{O}, the leading proton channel should produce a positive correction according to~\cite{Konig:2011nz} because \isotope[15]{N}'s ground state has $J^\pi = {1/2^-}$.
+This makes \isotope[16]{O} a useful stress test of the counting factor: $G_{\isotope[16]{O},\alpha} = 256 $ can amplify the subleading $\alpha$ contribution relative to the proton contribution with $G_{\isotope[16]{O},p} = 8 $.
+Using a two-channel approximation (on the numerically subleading proton channel),